metamaden/jekyll-now/_posts/2020-9-4-databike.md

 ## Obstacles during rides

 Obstacles are randomly encountered on rides, triggering a continue/quit prompt.
 This is managed by `o.seq`, a vector of numbers matching entries in `ride.seq`.
-The total obstacles in is randomized num.obst using `sample()`.
-In terms of the above example script, this adds 2 variables and a nested if/else condition:
+The num.obst total obstacles are randomized using `sample()`.
+In terms of the example code, this looks like:

 ```
 require(grid) # dependency